hound-search/hound/CONTRIBUTING.md

 your changes (you can read more about pull requests on GitHub [here](http://help.github.com/pull-requests/)).

 When you send a pull request, please be sure to include:
-- unit tests that validate that your changes work as expected
+- unit tests that validate that your changes work as expected (both for Go and for JavaScript changes)
 - consice code comments (it can help to imagine that you're explaining your code to a total stranger)
 - an examples, if necessary.